ShortsKing/Kat-OS/README.md

  * [Linux from Scratch](https://www.linuxfromscratch.org/lfs/read.html)
  * [RPi Assembly Language (Book)](https://www.brucesmith.info/rosal.html)

-## Next Steps:
+## Next Steps
- * make screen library (low res)
+ * Get it done
- * figure out how to put the program on top of linux kernel
+ * figure out potential desktop applications it might be possible to use
- * build the linux kernel

 ### Kat-OS
 ##### For the Katos-Katos